-To provide adequate power supply to the serverboard, two 8-pin power connectors (JP5), and two 4-pin power connectors (JP3/JP4) are located on the serverboard.
-The 8-pin power connectors provide power supply to the serverboard.
-The 4-pin power connectors are used to provide power to onboard HDDs.
+There are two 8-pin power connectors and three 4-pin power connectors located on the motherboard.
+The 8-pin power connectors (JPWR9/JPWR10) provide power supply to the motherboard.
+The 4-pin power connectors (JPWR\ HDD1/2/3) are used to provide power to onboard HDDs.
+See the layout below for the locations of the power connectors.